skx/predis/README.md

 Because the storage is persistent database-values can be stored between different invocations.

-Currently we have two back-ends implemented:
+Currently we have several back-ends implemented:

 * An SQLite database-based back-end.
+   * This is the most complete, and contains functionality not present in the others.
 * A Berkeley database back-end.
 * An LMDB database back-end.